zorbyte/Spile/README.md

   - [Mojang](https://www.mojang.com) - Mojang for such a cool game.
   - [GlowstoneMC](https://github.com/GlowstoneMC/Glowstone) - For countless inspirations on how I should go about creating certain aspects on this project.
   - [PrismarineJS](https://github.com/PrismarineJS) - Existing JS code to help me gain insight on how things are done through JS in the MC protocol.
+  - [Veza](https://github.com/kyranet/veza) - The Veza project, for without this code, I would not have any examples on how to go about handling TCP packets.

 ## License